Sheco/PokemonStore/README.md

 You might need to think about how to optimize the operation to reduce the number of requests to the API.

+### Task 7: Add documentation

+[ ] Add documentation to the code, using comments to describe your ideas around functions and blocks of code.

+### Task 8: Create a deployment plan

+[ ] Talk about the deployment plan, initially the app can be run locally, but you need to consider the hosting options.